salsohrab20/AdrianCantrill-DVA-C02/IV. AWS Fundamentals/XI. CloudWatch (CW) Basics.md

 ![alt text](./Images/image-24.png)

 Dimensions allow you to filter and organize metrics.
 For example, you can track multiple EC2 instances' CPU utilization within the same metric, differentiating them using the `InstanceID` dimension.
+Dimensions are named value pair that enables cloudwatch to separate things or provide different perspectives of things within the same metric.

 ## Alarms in CloudWatch